Honda: Automobiles

 Max Verstappen won the 2021 Formula One World Championship with a Honda power unit.

 Honda entered Formula One for the first time in 1964, just one year after starting the production of road cars, making both engine and chassis.
-Honda achieved their first victory at the 1965 Mexican Grand Prix, and another win at the 1967 Italian Grand Prix, before they withdrew after the 1968 season.
+Honda achieved its first victory at the 1965 Mexican Grand Prix, and another win at the 1967 Italian Grand Prix, before it withdrew after the 1968 season.
 They returned to the sport in 1983 as an engine manufacturer, remaining until 1992.
-This period saw Honda dominate Grand Prix racing, as between 1986 and 1991 they won five consecutive Drivers' Championships with Nelson Piquet, Ayrton Senna and Alain Prost, and six Constructors' titles with Williams and McLaren.
+This period saw Honda dominate Grand Prix racing, as between 1986 and 1991 it won five consecutive Drivers' Championships with Nelson Piquet, Ayrton Senna and Alain Prost, and six Constructors' titles with Williams and McLaren.
 A third stint from 2000 to 2008, initially as engine maker and later also as team owner, yielded 17 podiums, including one win, and second place in the 2004 constructors' standings.
-They returned as a power unit supplier for the second year of the hybrid era in 2015 and initially struggled, but intense development saw them become race winners again by 2019, and in 2021 they won the World Drivers' Championship with Max Verstappen and Red Bull Racing.
+They returned as a power unit supplier for the second year of the hybrid era in 2015 and initially struggled, but intense development saw them become race winners again by 2019, and in 2021 it won the World Drivers' Championship with Max Verstappen and Red Bull Racing.
 Honda formally left Formula One after 2021 to focus its resources on carbon neutral technologies, but an arrangement was made for it to extend power unit supply for Red Bull until 2025.
-While no longer a works team, Red Bull Racing still displayed Honda on their engine cover in this extended deal.
+While no longer a works team, Red Bull Racing still displayed Honda on its engine cover in this extended deal.
 As the series introduced more sustainable regulations, Honda announced it will formally rejoin in 2026 to provide power units to Aston Martin as a works team.

 Honda debuted in the CART IndyCar World Series as an engine supplier in 1994, and the company won six consecutive Drivers' Championships and four Manufacturers' Championships between 1996 and 2001.
 In 2003, Honda transferred its effort to the IRL IndyCar Series.
 In 2004, Honda won the Indianapolis 500 for the first time and claimed the Drivers' and Manufacturers' Championships, a feat which it repeated in 2005.
 From 2006 to 2011, Honda was the series' lone manufacturer, before manufacturer competition returned for 2012.
 Since 2012, Honda's turbocharged V6 engines have won the Indianapolis 500 several times as well as claimed multiple Drivers' and Manufacturers' titles.
-In the Japanese Super Formula Championship, Honda-powered cars have won the championship numerous times since 1981, with their title tally in the double digits.
+In the Japanese Super Formula Championship, Honda-powered cars have won the championship numerous times since 1981, with its title tally in the double digits.
 In Formula Two, Honda engines dominated the premier series in 1966 and scored multiple titles in the early 1980s.